 The vital role of law in responding to processes of globalization, and the growing importance of developing a shared understanding within Europe in relation to a wide range of international legal issues, underscore the need for a forum that will facilitate greater interaction among European international lawyers.
 To this end, ESIL seeks to develop much closer links between those working in the international law field in Western Europe and their counterparts in Eastern and Central Europe.
 This need will be all the more marked in response to the expansion of membership of the European Union and the proposed adoption of institutional arrangements designed to enhance Europe’s voice in international affairs.
 This evolution in EU law and practice should be complemented and reinforced by the emergence of an increasingly integrated community of European international lawyers.

 As well as Annual Conferences, ESIL now also holds an annual Research Forum, a scholarly event which promotes engagement with research in progress by early-career members of the Society.
 To date, these have been held in Florence (2015), Istanbul (2016), Granada (2017), Jerusalem (2018) and Göttingen (2019).
-The 2020 Research Forum will be held in Catania.
+Future Research Fora are scheduled in Catania (2021) and Glasgow (2022).

 In addition, there are an increasing number of joint events where ESIL works together with other institutions to set up conferences, symposia or workshops looking at specific aspects of international law.
 ESIL also supports many events throughout Europe, including the symposia and workshops of the ESIL Interest Groups, and other international workshops and conferences organised by its members.

-The 18 ESIL Interest Groups are all active and provide excellent networking opportunities for the members of the groups.
-The groups’ conveners work together with the members to arrange events and publications.
+The 19 ESIL Interest Groups are all active and provide excellent networking opportunities for the members of the groups.
+The groups’ conveners work together with members to arrange events and publications.

 The activities of the Society have been generously funded from the outset by the Academy of European Law at the European University Institute in Florence, where the ESIL Secretariat is based.
 This continuing support is a much-appreciated contribution to the future of the Society.